Best ₹2 Crore Term Insurance Plans 2026: Top 5 Compared

 - Riders: Critical illness, accidental death, waiver of premium

-3. ICICI iProtect Smart
+3. ICICI Pru iProtect Smart Plus

 Best for: Comprehensive single-rider coverage.